White Front: Downfall and bankruptcy

 White Front closed their Thousand Oaks store in early November 1972.
-Within two weeks, the company also quietly closed its Riverside store that was barely opened for 18 months and moved the entire inventory to a nearby store in San Bernardino.
+Within two weeks, the company also quietly closed its Riverside store that was barely open for 18 months and moved the entire inventory to a nearby store in San Bernardino.

-On December 13, 1972, Interstate chairman Sol Canter announced the closing of 21 of the 37 White Front stores, all of which were located in Northern California, Oregon, and Washington, to eliminate $10–11 million in loses in the ill-fated of attempt preserve the remaining stores in Southern California.
+On December 13, 1972, Interstate chairman Sol Canter announced the closing of 21 of the 37 White Front stores, all of which were in Northern California, Oregon, and Washington, to eliminate $10–11 million in loses in an ill-fated attempt to preserve the remaining stores in Southern California.

 After a further 17 month struggle to rescue the floundering chain, the remaining 15 White Front discount stores and its six White Front appliance centers were finally closed after Interstate filed for Chapter 11 bankruptcy reorganization in May 1974.

 In their struggle to reverse their loses, the chain opened smaller "TV & Appliance Marts" that carried less variety and smaller inventory.
-Not much are known about these short lived stores except that they first appeared in ads in 1972 and there was a maximum of six in 1974, all located within Los Angeles County.
+Not much is known about these short lived stores except that they first appeared in ads in 1972 and there was a maximum of six in 1974, all located within Los Angeles County.

 Aftermath

-Many of the former White Front sites were quickly occupied by other retailers while other sites remained vacant for many years before they were finally bulldozed and replaced by newer structures.
-The search for new potential replacement tenants in some communities was hindered by the glut of vacant big store sites created by the Recession of 1969–1970.
+Many of the former White Front sites were quickly occupied by other retailers while other sites remained vacant for years before they were bulldozed and replaced by newer structures.
+The search for potential replacement tenants in some communities was hindered by the glut of vacant big store sites created by the Recession of 1969–1970.
 Other large retailers that closed stores in this period included G.E.M.

 J.C.
 Penney obtained four vacant former White Front sites (in Concord, Fremont, South San Francisco, and Sunnyvale) plus two vacant former G. E. M. Membership Department Stores in the San Francisco Bay Area in early 1974 to introduce their The Treasury discount chain to the West Coast.

-In San Diego County, FedMart purchased the lease on one of the store while Two Guys purchased the leases for the other two stores in November 1974.
+In San Diego County, FedMart purchased the lease on one of the stores while Two Guys purchased the leases for the other two stores in November 1974.
 In Los Angeles County, Two Guys also acquired the site of the former Pacoima store around the same time of acquiring the two sites in San Diego.

 The two vacant store sites in Sacramento were refurbished and reopened as Gold Circle stores in Spring 1976.

 The White Front store on California Avenue in Bakersfield, California, was closed in 1973 and remained vacant for three years before Mervyn's purchased and remodeled the empty building prior to the opening of its 36th store in Bakersfield in March 1977.
 Mervyn's also opened a new store 2 weeks later in another vacant San Joaquin Valley White Front store site in Fresno.

 A number of independent local pharmacies continue to carry the White Front name in Costa Mesa and elsewhere, having inherited it from their former host stores, but are otherwise unrelated.